elesto-dao/elesto/docs/Explanation/ADR/adr-002-docs-structure.md

 The goals of well-structured and well-written documentation include:

-- Findability: depending on the use case, the technical content can be discovered and accessed
+- Findability: As per the use case, the technical content can be discovered and accessed
 - Style: The documentation is written in an appropriate style for the use case
 - Consistency: Each type of documentation is written in a consistent style
-- Scoped: Documentation is scoped to a specific use case; for example, a tutorial can provide links but does not include technical content that describes why the software works, a tutorial just teaches how to use it
+- Scoped: Documentation is scoped to a specific use case; for example, a tutorial can provide links but does not include technical content that describes why the software works, a tutorial teaches how to use it

 Additional Documentation non-functional use cases include: